What are domestic violence QLD, Australia and family violence?

 Your next port of call should be to obtain competent legal advice.
 A good lawyer can point you in the direction that will see gain the protection you need and help you get in touch with support services to assist you to get your life back in order.

-The Department of Communities, Child Safety and Disability Services has listed many forms of domestic violence and this can include:
+The Department of Communities, Child Safety and Disability Services have listed many forms of domestic violence and this can include:

 - physical abuse (including slapping, hitting, punching, pushing, kicking)